LookHere: Vision Transformers with Directed Attention Generalize and Extrapolate: Experiments

-\textbf{ImageNet-HR.} Since there are no natively high-resolution ImageNet test sets, there are two options to test the extrapolation ability of models trained on ImageNet: \circlednum{1} upsample existing test sets to higher resolutions, and \circlednum{2} collect a high-resolution test set ourselves.
+\textbf{Test sets.} We test all $80$ models on six ImageNet test sets.
+This includes \circlednum{1} the original ``validation'' set used as a test set (Val for short \cite{imagenet}), \circlednum{2} the reassessed labels of the original validation set (ReaL for short \cite{real}), \circlednum{3} the independently collected and in-distribution test set (v$2$ for short \cite{v2}), \circlednum{4} the natural adversarial test set (-A for short \cite{a}), \circlednum{5} the ImageNet rendition test set (-R for short \cite{r}), and \circlednum{6} the high-resolution test set that we introduce (-HR for short). \textbf{ImageNet-HR.} Since there are no natively high-resolution ImageNet test sets, there are two options to test the extrapolation ability of models trained on ImageNet: \circlednum{1} upsample existing test sets to higher resolutions, and \circlednum{2} collect a high-resolution test set ourselves.
 However, upsampling low-resolution images introduces another distribution shift (i.e., interpolated pixels) that we may not want to test.
-Thus, we collect a high-resolution test set to remove this confounding variable from our analysis --- although we \textit{also} test models on upsampled images.
+Thus, we collect a high-resolution test set to remove this confounding variable from our analysis.
 We manually collect $5$ images for each ImageNet class, resulting in $5$k total images, and manually crop them to $1024^2$ px.
 This is smaller than other test sets (v$2$ is $30$k images, -A is $7.5$k images).
 However, we invest considerable resources to ensure its quality with two priorities: annotation accuracy and image diversity.
-See Appendix \ref{appn:imgnet-hr} for details and samples.
+See Appendix \ref{appn:imgnet-hr} for details.
+ImageNet-HR can be accessed: \url{https://huggingface.co/datasets/antofuller/ImageNet-HR}

 \textbf{Adversarial Attacks.} We perform Fast Gradient Sign Method (FGSM \cite{fgsm}) adversarial attacks with two strengths ($\frac{1}{255}$, $\frac{3}{255}$) on all models using Val images.

 \textbf{Calibration Estimates.} We calculate the Expected Calibration Error (ECE \cite{ece}) with $15$ bins of all models using Val images.